-When it comes to medication for hair regrowth, Propecia and Rogaine stand apart from the rest.
-Among a variety of products marketed to hair loss victims that claim to be the solution to their hair loss and the miracle cure for regrowing hair, Propecia and Rogaine are the only FDA-approved products with verified results from clinical trials.
+When it comes to medication for hair regrowth, Propecia, Rogaine, Minoxidil and Finasteride stand apart from the rest.
+Among a variety of products marketed to hair loss victims that claim to be the solution to their hair loss and the miracle cure for regrowing hair, Propecia, Rogaine, Minoxidil and Finasteride are the only FDA-approved products with verified results from clinical trials.

 At Hair Center, Dr. Cooley and his staff will work to educate you on the science behind hair loss, separating the facts from fiction.
 Hair restoration is possible through medicated products, treatments and procedures, and Dr. Cooley will determine an individualized treatment plan for you that utilizes the latest in hair loss science.

 Minoxidil is an over-the-counter topical medication that is applied directly to the scalp.
 It’s available in various strengths and forms (liquid or foam).
 Minoxidil is believed to promote hair growth by increasing blood flow to the hair follicles and prolonging the growth phase of the hair cycle.
 It’s generally well-tolerated, but it may take several months to see noticeable results.
 Some people experience side effects like scalp irritation or unwanted hair growth on other areas of the body.